m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 ```

 By nesting types that contain Pointers you can create all sorts of interesting hierarchies.
-They can be interpreted as directed graphs, hence the name.
+These can be interpreted as directed graphs, hence the name.

 Incidentally, this ends up looking a lot like the simple struct approach we started with,
 but with custom "allocators" called `Storage`s to arrange the data more efficiently in memory